-2.9.
-The evaluation committee
+2.9 The evaluation committee

-These instructions apply to all procedures governed by the PRAG including, when the value of the specific contract is equal to or above 300 000 EUR, the evaluation of offers submitted in reply to requests for services under framework contracts with reopening of competition managed by DG INTPA and under framework contracts managed by other DGs whenever DG INTPA is using them.
+These instructions apply to all procedures governed by the PRAG including, when the value of the specific contract is equal to or above EUR 300 000, the evaluation of offers submitted in reply to requests for services under framework contracts with reopening of competition managed by DG INTPA 136 and under framework contracts managed by other DGs whenever DG INTPA is using them.

-2.9.1.
-Appointment and composition
+2.9.1 Appointment and composition

-Tenders are opened and evaluated by an evaluation committee formally and promptly appointed by the contracting authority comprising a non-voting chairperson, a non-voting secretary and an odd number of voting members (the evaluators).
+Requests to participate/tenders are opened and evaluated by an evaluation committee formally and promptly appointed by the contracting authority comprising a non-voting chairperson, a non-voting secretary and an odd number of voting members (the evaluators)137.
+The evaluation committee will also serve as the opening committee in tender opening sessions via eSubmission.
+The composition of the evaluation committee formally appointed by the competent authorising officer must therefore be retained for the appointment of the opening and evaluation committee in PPMT.
 Although Art 150 FR exempts Delegations from ensuring a hierarchical separation between members of evaluation committees, the hierarchical separation amongst voting members should in principle be applied whenever possible.
-In order to ensure an appropriate segregation of duties, cumulating the role of authorising officer with that of any member of the Evaluation Committee must be avoided.
+In order to ensure an appropriate segregation of duties, cumulating the role of authorising officer with that of any member of the evaluation committee must be avoided.
 If appropriate, on a case-by-case basis, the chairperson may also act as secretary, in particular during periods of limited resources in terms of staff and internal expertise.